open-webrtc-toolkit/QoSTestFramework/mcu-bench_cpp/readme.md

 This section describes the dependencies and steps for setup Preprocess module, all scripts and code can be found at preprocess folder.
 ### Install dependencies
 To enable the deep learning module, you should compile the latest OpenCV.
 We recommend version 4.1.0.
 Refer https://opencv.org for the details and installation.
+To use the ffmpeg tool you should compile the latest FFmpeg toolset.
+You can refer to the script `preprocess/encodedVideoGenerateScripts/compile_ffmpeg.sh`.
 ### Generate tagged file as testing input video
 Two format video stream format: raw file or encoded file as testing input video were provided.
 #### Raw file: